apache/spark/docs/sql-ref-number-pattern.md

 > SELECT to_number('$045', 'S$999,099.99');
  45.00

--- MI indicates an optional minus sign at the end of the input string.
+-- MI indicates an optional minus sign at the beginning or end of the input string.
 > SELECT to_number('1234-', '999999MI');
  -1234
 ```